 I need to know what it is that’s causing my stress levels to rise.
 You do too.

 This is important so you can pinpoint the problem and act on it.
-There are times that you have control over what to do next.
+After taking up the best delta-8 THC gummies, there are times that you have control over what to do next.

 For example, the dogs are sick.
 I assess what it is that’s wrong.
 Was it a one-off, possibly something they’ve eaten?
 If yes, then I just keep an eye on them for the rest of the day.
 If there’s a bigger problem, I’ll ring the vets and get them booked in.